kenstir/tortle/README.md

-# torinfo - like qbittools but for Deluge and qBittorrent
+# tortool - like qbittools but for Deluge and qBittorrent

-I started `torinfo` as a way to list the contents of Deluge server or qBittorrent server using Golang APIs and Cobra/Viper, and that became:
+I started tortool (`tt`) as a way to list the contents of Deluge server or qBittorrent server using Golang APIs and Cobra/Viper, and that became:

 ```
-torinfo deluge ls --columns=ratio,name
+tt deluge ls --columns=ratio,name
-torinfo qbit ls --columns=ratio,name
+tt qbit ls --columns=ratio,name
 ```

 Then I discovered that none of the qbit "reannounce scripts" worked like I thought they should, and that became:

 ```
-torinfo qbit reannounce [hash]
+tt qbit reannounce [hash]
 ```

 Maybe there will be other subcommands in the future, maybe not.